thejoshwolfe/anodyne-map-scraper/README.md

 * Purchase Anodyne
 * Some skill at using the command line
 * Python 3
-* ffdec.exe - a flash decompiler
+* ffdec.exe - a flash decompiler - tested with version 9.0.0
 * Tested on Linux and Windows+Cygwin

 When you purchase Anodyne, you will get a file called `Anodyne.swf` somewhere.